LCC’s COVID-19 Vaccination Requirement

 A: Yes.
 Whether you had a COVID-19 illness that was diagnosed with a COVID-19 test (either the antibody or antigen test) or was diagnosed based on symptoms, it is still recommended to get the COVID-19 vaccine.
 Same if you had a COVID-19 antibody test that was positive.
 It isn’t yet clear whether antibodies developed from exposure or the disease will be as effective or as long-lasting as the vaccine.

-A: “The federal EEO laws do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA and other EEO considerations discussed below.
+A: The Equal Employment Opportunity Commission says: “The federal EEO laws do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA and other EEO considerations discussed below.
 These principles apply if an employee gets the vaccine in the community or from the employer.”

 A: Community colleges in Oregon operate as individual institutions, which allows for flexibility and responsiveness to the needs of their surrounding communities.
 In this case, there were a number of factors that led the LCC Board of Education to this decision.
 Some of the reasons include: